-To help us avoid these violations, Harris Health's Code of Conduct explains our expectations and our policies.
-It gives you the tools to confidentially report any ethical or legal violations that you know about, suspect, or become aware of without any fear of retaliation.
+To help us achieve these goals, the Harris Health System Code of Conduct explains our expectations and our policies.
+It gives us the tools to confidentially report any ethical or legal violations that you know about, suspect or become aware of, without any fear of retaliation.

-I encourage you to read and become familiar with Harris Health's Code of Conduct.
+I encourage you to read and become familiar with our Code of Conduct.
 With your personal commitment, we are well on our way to becoming the premier public academic healthcare system in the nation.